zermpinos/zermpinos.github.io/cv.md

-## About Panagiotis Zermpinos
+## About Me
 Motivated engineer with a background in automotive engineering & energy, actively expanding my knowledge in cybersecurity and digital forensics.
 Optimizing and maintaining systems (L1 & L2) @ bioMDx IntelligenceX & SafeBlood.
-Skilled in troubleshooting, automating the boring stuff, and CRM configuration.
+Skilled in troubleshooting, process automation, and CRM configuration.

-For the latest version please check with my LinkedIn profile.

 ## Experience